Tearsheet

 AI Analysis | Feedback

-Tim Gitzel was appointed Chief Executive Officer of Cameco on July 1, 2011.
-He joined Cameco in January 2007 as senior vice-president and chief operating officer, and was subsequently appointed president in May 2010.
-With over 30 years of senior management and legal experience, he has extensive expertise in Canadian and international uranium mining activities.
+Tim Gitzel has served as Chief Executive Officer of Cameco since July 2011.
+He joined Cameco in January 2007 as senior vice-president and chief operating officer, and was appointed President in May 2010.
 Prior to joining Cameco, Mr. Gitzel was executive vice-president of the mining business unit for Orano (formerly AREVA) in Paris, France, where he was responsible for global uranium, gold, exploration, and decommissioning operations across 11 countries.
-He also served as president and chief executive officer for Orano's Canadian subsidiary.
-He earned a BA and a law degree from the University of Saskatchewan in 1990.
+He also served as President and CEO of Orano's Canadian subsidiary.
+Mr. Gitzel has over 30 years of senior management experience in the Canadian and international nuclear energy sector.
+He has held the helm of several companies, including President & CEO of COGEMA Resources, Inc. (now Areva Resources Canada) from 2001 to 2004.

 Heidi Shockey, Senior Vice-President and Chief Financial Officer